Ajfriel86/PilateParadise/README.md

    - [Mozilla - Nav tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav): This was used to understand nav tags in more detail
    - [Mozzila - HTML Markup](https://www.w3.org/TR/2012/WD-html-markup-20120329/ul.html): This was used to understand HTML markup in more detail
    - [W3 Schools - Anchor Tags](https://www.w3schools.com/tags/tag_a.asp): THis was used to understand anchor tags in more detail
+   - - [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository): This was used to understand how to clone a repository

 ---